We don't specifically discuss the details of any of the languages used to program an FPGA in this post.

 Instead, the information here is intended to provide important background knowledge which will help when learning how to program an FPGA.

 We can think of an FPGA as if it were a massive collection of unconnected digital components.

-When we write our code, we are actually creating connections between these different components to create a more complex system.
+When we program an FPGA, we are actually creating connections between these different components to create a complex system.

 All of this means that we are fundamentally designing hardware when we create an FPGA based design.

 As a result of this, we can design a number of circuits which run in parallel to each other.

 This means that FPGAs are capable of performing a large number of different operations at the same time.
 This is a major advantage over software approaches, which must be run sequentially by a CPU.

 In addition, we also have much more control over the timing of our design in an FPGA.
 We can estimate to within a few nanoseconds how long operations will take to complete in an FPGA.
 Again, we could not do this if we used a CPU to implement our design.

 As a result of these features, FPGA designs can be much quicker than the equivalent implementation in a microcontroller.

 The drawback is that they tend to be more difficult to work with.